NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 import meep as mp
 ```

-Then let's set up the bent waveguide in a slightly larger computational cell:
+Then let's set up the bent waveguide in a slightly larger cell:

 ```py
 cell = mp.Vector3(16,16,0)